kenzal/craps-engine/README.md

 an array of Bet Signature Object.
 The bets listed in `place` will be placed on the table (if allowed), while the items in `retrieve` will be removed from the table and returned to the player (if allowed).

+Bets may have their wager altered with the `update` property.
+Just list any bets with their new wager in this array.

 Odds may be placed on a bet with the `set_odds` property, an array of Bet Signature Objects that include the `odds` property.